 From Civil War Encampments to authentic period clothing, gifts and souvenirs to the finest attractions, accommodations, dining, ghost tours and night life, Steinwehr Avenue has everything you want.

-Catch the last Farmers Market of the season!
-The Gettysburg Farmers Market is located in the center of Gettysburg, on four quadrants of the town's historic Lincoln Square.
-The beautiful location, abundance of good food, and friendly service makes the Farmers Market a most enjoyable place to shop.
+Catch the last Farmers' Market of the season!
+The Gettysburg Farmers' Market is located in the center of Gettysburg, on four quadrants of the town's historic Lincoln Square.
+The beautiful location, abundance of good food, and friendly service makes the Farmers' Market a most enjoyable place to shop.
+Check website to see if the Farmers' Market will be open on October 24, 2015.

 The David Wills House